 It’s really fucked up how people reach this decision in life.
 For me, for instance, it was a long and winding road that led me from literally shoveling shit to working deck of riverboats before I finally caved.
 Shit, in my time between high school and law school I was a bouncer, a bartender, a laser tag referee, a gas station clerk, a barista at an all-night gay coffee shop (imagine explaining that one to your decidedly not-gay dates), a deckhand, a car salesman and, for one brief period I was an appeals reviewer for a health insurance company.
+If you are after some public liability insurance then you may want to check out Tradesman Saver, tradesman insurance is great for any insurance needs you may have, you may want to check them out after reading this article.
 It was the last one that pushed me over the edge from merely being a general misanthrope to deciding that my life’s calling was to actively make other people suffer.

 What’s your path that brought you to this point in your life?
 Seriously, think about that for a second.
 It’s a rhetorical question, meant to get you thinking about things.
 You know it’s a rhetorical question by the way I don’t really give a shit what your answer is.
 As we’ll soon see, your reason isn’t good enough.
 The only reason good enough to decide to become a lawyer is that your life is a pit of misery and self-loathing, and only the sweet joy of passing darkness on to all those that come into contact with you in some form relieves the unrelenting and unbearable agony of merely drawing breath.
 Period, full stop, end of sentence.